-Introduction to Spatial Data & Using R as a GIS – Liverpool
+Introduction to Spatial Data & Using R as a GIS – London

 The course will cover an introduction to R, how to load and manage spatial data and how to create maps using R and RStudio.
 We will show you appropriate ways of using classifications for choropleth maps, using loops in R to create multiple maps and some basic spatial analysis.